zhmcclient/python-zhmcclient/docs/development.rst

         git commit -sm "Release $MNU"
         git push --set-upstream origin release_$MNU

-6. On GitHub, create a Pull Request for branch ``release_$MNU``.
+7. On GitHub, create a Pull Request for branch ``release_$MNU``.
 This will trigger the CI runs in Travis and Appveyor.

     Important: When creating Pull Requests, GitHub by default targets the ``master`` branch.
 If you are releasing a stable branch, you need to change the target branch of the Pull Request to ``stable_M.N``.

-7. On GitHub, close milestone ``M.N.U``.
+8. On GitHub, close milestone ``M.N.U``.

-8. On GitHub, once the checks for this Pull Request succeed:
+9. On GitHub, once the checks for this Pull Request succeed:

     * Merge the Pull Request (no review is needed).

-      Because this updates the ``stable_M.N`` branch, it triggers an RTD docs build of its stable version.
-However, because the git tag for this version is not assigned yet, this RTD build will show an incorrect version (a dev version based on the previous version tag).
-This will be fixed in a subsequent step.

     * Delete the branch of the Pull Request (``release_M.N.U``)

-9. Checkout the branch you are releasing, update it from upstream, and delete the local topic branch you created:
+10. Checkout the branch you are releasing, update it from upstream, and delete the local topic branch you created:

     .. code-block:: text